 AMINOACID provides all four ACID properties: atomicity, consistency, isolation, and durability.
 To provide durability, the database log must be synchronously written to disk after each transaction.
-This leads to an expected overhead of a factor of 72.3 over VANILLA, but AMINOACID provides semantics closer to VANSYNC.
-When compared to VANSYNC, AMINOACID improves performance by 46%.
+This leads to an expected overhead of a factor of 10.4 over VANILLA, but AMINOACID provides semantics closer to VANSYNC.
+When compared to VANSYNC, AMINOACID improves performance by a slight 1.9%, but AMINOACID also provides stronger guarantees-the contents of the file system are always defined.
+In VANSYNC, the contents of the file system are undefined because there are no explicit commits.